Four generations of surf lifesaving on the NSW North Coast

 For many coastal families, surf life saving is not only a way of life, it’s a family tradition passed on from generation to generation.
 The Lawler family is no exception, with the family’s surf life saving history spanning four generations.
 The youngest family member is just a few months old.

-Back L to R – Sean, Bruce, Grant & Melina Lawler.
+Three generations – front l to r: Oliver, Abbey, Bailey & Payton Lawler & back l to r: Sean, Bruce, Grant & Melina Lawler.
 Image by Brendan Ray

 It’s a rainy Wednesday afternoon that for many would be spent indoors, but not the Lawler family.
 Brothers Sean and Grant have brought their kids down to Coffs Jetty for their usual afternoon training session.
 Payton (12), Bailey (11), Abbey (10) and Oliver (9) are dressed in their Nippers training gear and are raring to go.
 The newest member of the Lawler family, Myah, is asleep in the car, unaware of the important role she will soon play in this great family tradition.